Residual

 Here’s how it works: Cannabis is dissolved in a liquid solvent, such as butane, which draws the cannabinoids and terpenes out of the plant.
 Then the solution is evaporated with heat under a vacuum to remove all the gas and leave a high-purity cannabis concentrate behind.
 Butane is a popular solvent because it doesn’t extract harmful compounds like pesticides and is one of the cleanest extractions possible.

 But not all solvents are created equal.
 That’s why it’s important to learn about the different classes of cannabis solvents, the potential risks, and what you can do to make sure your finished product is free of contamination.
-Finally, it’s vital to test with an ISO/IEC 17025: 2017 accredited laboratory like ACS, to guarantee its safety and efficacy.
+Finally, it’s vital to test with an ISO/IEC 17025:2017 Accredited laboratory like ACS, to guarantee its safety and efficacy.

 An illustration of a cannabis in a flowerpot in violet color